wandss/FileNetPEAPI/README.md

 This API requires [Requests](https://github.com/kennethreitz/requests) by Kenneth Reitz, so install it before.

-*If using the setup.py script, Requests will be automatically installed*
+*Note: If using the setup.py script, Requests will be automatically installed*

 **Important!!!!**
 **-At this point, this API is only working with Python2 version**